Canoeing at the 2020 Summer Olympics – Women's K-4 500 metres: Background

 This was the 10th appearance of the event, having appeared at every Summer Olympics since 1984.

 The reigning World Champions were Dóra Bodonyi, Erika Medveczky, Tamara Csipes, and Alida Dóra Gazsó of Hungary.
 The 2016 Olympic champions were also from Hungary: Gabriella Szabó, Danuta Kozák, Csipes, and Krisztina Fazekas.

 Qualification

 A National Olympic Committee (NOC) could qualify one place in the event.
 A total of 10 qualification places were available, all awarded through the 2019 ICF Canoe Sprint World Championships.
-There were required to be boats from 4 different continents qualified.
+There were required to be boats from 4 continents qualified.
 Thus, the top 7 at the World Championships were guaranteed to qualify, with the 8th, 9th, and 10th spots potentially being reserved for continental qualifiers.
 Additional places resulted from reallocation of quota spots when individual canoeists were in multiple classes of qualifying boats at the World Championships (10 spots were available, allowing the ROC and Denmark boats to qualify, but were not sufficient to qualify Great Britain).

 Qualifying places were awarded to the NOC, not to the individual canoeist who earned the place.

 The World Championships places were allocated as follows: